-By way of background, I later railed (safely in absentia) against my high school and undergraduate literature teachers for never giving me a clue about the likes of Jane Austin -- although it's not like I gave even the very best of them anything that could reasonably be called a sporting chance or even a conversational opening.
+By way of background, I later railed (safely in absentia) against my high school and undergraduate literature teachers for never giving me a clue about the likes of Jane Austen -- although it's not like I gave even the very best of them anything that could reasonably be called a sporting chance or even a conversational opening.

 Pressing ahead: I tip my pointy hat with a scorched brim and the iffily-spelled word "WIZZARD" embroidered around the crown to Lance Mannion et fili whose good judgment got me into the game.
 So far I've listened to the unabridged audiobooks of Interesting Times and The Last Hero.
 I prefer IT, partly because of the audiobook reader and partly because Rincewind is great fun,